tuck182/py-kodi-remote-controller/README.md

 ### Echonest

-If you want to release the full potential of PyKodi, you need to [create an account][echonest-register] on the echonest developper web site and request an API key.
+If you want to release the full potential of PyKodi, you need to [create an account][echonest-register] on the echonest developer web site and request an API key.
 You also need to upgrade the rate limit to 120 calls by minute (this rate is used by the sync process).
 The echonest integration relies heavily on clean MusicBrainz metadata.
 The matching with the echonest database is based on the MusicBrainz ID.
 Without a proper tagging, you will not be able to use this feature.

-This service is absolutly free of charge.
+This service is absolutely free of charge.

 ## Quick start